ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 Apply search filters
 --------------------

-The Conformance Dashboard offers a set of filters that can be used to limit the displayed conformance statements.
+The conformance dashboard offers a set of filters that can be used to limit the displayed conformance statements.

 .. figure:: ../screenshots/admin_conformance_dashboard_filters_off.PNG
   :align: center

-Filtering is by default switched off as indicated by the toggle button that is indicated as **Disabled**.
-Clicking this sets the button to **Enabled**, displaying the filter controls and switching on filtering.
+Filters can be applied by clicking on the collapsed filter panel which expands to display the available controls.

 .. figure:: ../screenshots/admin_conformance_dashboard_filters_on.PNG
   :align: center